Please Respect My Browser Font Size

 the user’s preferred text size, and make intelligent choices based on all

 of these factors.
-For mobile, this is essentially what the viewport
+For mobile, this is essentially what the viewport meta

 tag is all about.